Centralizing Translation Services Your Way – 5 Points to Consider

 You are a multinational corporation that uses translation services on a daily basis with an annual volume of translated words that reaches well into the millions.

-You have at least two large Language Services Providers who service your high-volume translation needs, and are large corporations with a large footprint.
+You have at least two large Language Services Providers who service your high-volume translation needs and are large corporations with a sizable footprint.

-Sure, you would like to work with more businesses, and perhaps throw a few smaller, minority-owned businesses into the mix.
-Or you might like to know if you are really saving every dime you can through leveraging already-translated content or by using machine translation.
-But your vendors say you better stick with them.
+But… your language services vendors say you better stick with them.
 Why?
 Because they “sit” on the largest volume of already-translated content in the form of translation memory databases, and you are, naturally, getting the best deal with them.

-In fact, you might hear the pitch from one of your Language Services Providers to “centralize your localization program” with just one provider: them.
+In fact, you might hear the pitch from one of your vendors to “centralize your localization program” with a single vendor — them.

 How?
 To understand that, let us look at the benefits of centralization individually, and how owning your localization process relates to each one.